edgedb/easy-edgedb/README.md

 Just like using `SELECT` on a type, if the output contains another type, property etc. we will just get an id.
 We will have to specify what we want there as well.

-Eventually we end up using this sort of query to get the information we want:
+So let's add some more to the query to get the information we want:

 ```
 SELECT (INTROSPECT Ship) {